 You need to be especially careful if you have children from your marriage.
-Not only will both you and your husband's conduct be scrutinized during a custody case, but also so will be the conduct of your boyfriend.
-If he has a shady background, it will be used against you.
+Not only will both you and your husband's conduct be scrutinized during a custody case, but the conduct of your boyfriend may also be considered.
+If he has a shady background, it can be used against you.

 Any person who has frequent contact with your children can become part of a custody investigation.
 If your boyfriend has past issues of domestic violence or charges of sexual misconduct (proven or not), it will have repercussions in your divorce.

 Another point that you should think about if you are considering living with your boyfriend is that it can affect the level of support you may eventually receive.
 Even if you ultimately get custody of your children, child support levels may be lowered because you are living with someone and sharing the expenses.